Winckelmans

 Five Generations of Traditional French Style

 Tessellated floor tiles are a part of British and European architectural heritage.
-Originally used to ornament medieval churches, monasteries and the homes of the aristocracy, the popularity of geometric tiles grew strongly through the early 1800's when leading architects incorporated their designs into most major building works.
-Lasting examples of these works can be seen in historic buildings throughout the world from Inverlochy Castle to the Raffles Hotel in Singapore.
+Originally used to ornament medieval churches, monasteries, and the homes of aristocracy, geometric tiles' popularity grewh the early 1800 strongly througs when leading architects incorporated their designs into most major building works.
+Examples of these works can be seen in historic buildings worldwide, from Inverlochy Castle to the Raffles Hotel in Singapore.

-Now the heritage tile range, Winckelmans, is available in New Zealand and are being used in a wide range of architectural homes to shopping centres and important public buildings such as the Wellington Town Hall
+Now, the heritage tile range Winckelmans is available in New Zealand and is being used in a wide range of architectural homes, shopping centres and important public buildings such as the Wellington Town Hall

-These premium quality, full body porcelain tiles have been manufactured in France since the 1800's.
-They are available in a wide range of sizes and colours, are slip resistant, frost proof, and can be used inside and outdoors.
-They are made to last for many generations - just like the company that produces them.
+These premium-quality, full-body porcelain tiles have been manufactured in France since the 1800s.
+They are available in a wide range of sizes and colours, are slip-resistant and frost-proof, and can be used inside and outdoors.
+They are made to last for many generations—just like the company that produces them.

-History This company was originally founded in 1867 by Théophile Winckelmans which means the history of the company is a vast one.
+History This company was originally founded in 1867 by Théophile Winckelmans, which means the history of the company is vast.
 Take a look at the timeline and key milestones below:

 1867